microsoft/maro/playground.md

 # Playground

-The playground provides a standalone MARO running environment, it also includes examples of some predefined scenarios and quick-start tutorials.
+The playground provides a standalone MARO environment along with several predefined scenario examples and quick-start tutorials.

 ## Main service in the playground